daniau23/streamlit_text_classification_app/README.md

 ## **Text Classification App**

 - This app makes use of the models built in a current project repo [amazon_sentiment](https://github.com/daniau23/amazon_sentiment.git) for Streamlit deployment.
-- The project makes use of Word2Vec and Doc2Vec text representation for the purpose of text classification.
+- The project makes use of Word2Vec, Doc2Vec and word embeddings  text representation for the purpose of text classification.

 - Respective libraries used are as follows:
     - xgboost==1.5.0
     - scikit-learn==1.0.2